alexkit/CurtainsUp/README.md

 The backstage folder doesn't bear the number of its own version.
 This makes updating CurtainsUp easier: you don't have to modify all your file inclusions every time you upgrade.
 The current version of CusrtainsUp can be found in the "version.txt" file located in the backstage folder.
 The versions of the libraries included in CUp are found in the LICENSE.md file.

-CUp and CUpfW stand by each other in terms of versioning.
-Check the changelog to see if an update is of no interest to you (for example if CUpfW has been updated and you're only using CUp).

 ## How to help

 If you want to monitor specific libraries and handle their updates, please get in touch with [@alexduloz](https://twitter.com/alexduloz).
 The more people get involved, the more efficient we will be, and the more accurate the versions used in CurtainsUp will be.